 For this edition of the Community Champions series, we talked to Sjaak Overgaauw.
-Sjaak has taken somewhat of a road less traveled to reach his current position as founder and CTO of Cloud Connectors — a Netherlands company specializing in integration using the Dell Boomi platform.
+Sjaak has taken somewhat of a road less traveled to reach his current position as founder and CTO of Cloud Connectors — a Netherlands company specializing in integration using the Boomi platform.
 And his ambient music genre recording label Premonition Factory simply adds to Sjaak’s interesting background.

 Boomi: How did you get started in IT?